 Reports prepared by management (such as quarterly management reports) and those charged with governance (such as minutes of board of directors’ meetings).

-Relevant Components of Internal Control (Ref: Para.
-23L–23R)
+Obtaining an Understanding of the Entity’s Internal Control (Ref: Para.
+25L–26R)

-A57.
+A69.
 In a limited assurance engagement, the practitioner is not required to obtain an understanding of all of the components of the entity’s internal control relevant to emissions quantification and reporting as is required in a reasonable assurance engagement.
 In addition, the practitioner is not required to evaluate the design of controls and determine whether they have been implemented.
 Therefore, in a limited assurance engagement, while it may often be appropriate to inquire of the entity about control activities and monitoring of controls relevant to the quantification and reporting of emissions, it will often not be necessary to obtain a detailed understanding of these components of the entity’s internal control.
-[Previously paragraph A57]

-A58.
+A70.
 The practitioner’s understanding of relevant components of internal control may raise doubts about whether sufficient appropriate evidence is available for the practitioner to complete the engagement.
-For example (see also paragraphs A59–A60, A88–A89, and A92): [Previously paragraph A58]
+For example (see also paragraphs A71–A72, A92–A93, and A96):

 Concerns about the integrity of those preparing the GHG statement may be so serious as to cause the practitioner to conclude that the risk of management misrepresentation in the GHG statement is such that an engagement cannot be conducted.